Dear Diana Gabaldon: Writing ‘Outlander’ Doesn’t Make You Superior To Fast Food Workers [Opinion]

 — Rebecca Dickinson (@RebeccaD21) March 9, 2017

-Rebecca, of course, tweeted this question to Diana after Diana announced that she was celebrating “the anniversary of writing Outlander,” which is probably the smuggest thing in the world to have a celebration over.
+Rebecca, of course, Tweeted this question to Diana after Diana announced that she was celebrating “the anniversary of writing Outlander,” which is probably the most smug thing in the world to have a celebration over.

-This was Diana Galbadon’s response.
+This was Diana Galbadon’s response:

 English major = "Want fries with that?"????.
 Pick something that will give you enough money to write what you want. https://t.co/MQ52HSzZCl